 The Ambassadors worked with children in Class 3 to draft a new child-friendly anti-bullying policy.

-Following their excellent work, Sofia and Brooke worked with Mr Marsh to pull it all together.
+Following their excellent work, two ambassadors worked with Mr Marsh to pull it all together.

 Below is the finished policy.